USA-RedDragon/jagex-launcher-linux-flatpak/README.md

-# Jagex Launcher Flatpak
+# Jagex Launcher Linux Flatpak

-This is a Flatpak package for the Jagex Launcher.
+This is a Flatpak package for the Jagex Launcher on Linux Systems.
 It packages the official upstream Wine at the latest version, RuneLite, HDOS, and the Jagex Launcher.

 ## Installation